Mortgage Q&A: “Does refinancing hurt your credit score?”

-When it comes to refinancing, your credit score probably won’t be negatively impacted unless perhaps you’re a serial refinancer.
+When it comes to mortgage refinancing, your credit score probably won’t be negatively impacted unless perhaps you’re a serial refinancer.
 Like anything else, moderation is key here.

-When you refinance your mortgage, the bank or mortgage lender will pull your credit report and you’ll be hit with a credit inquiry as a result.
+When you refinance your home loan, the bank or mortgage lender will pull your credit report and you’ll be hit with a credit inquiry as a result.

 The credit inquiry alone won’t necessarily lower your credit score, but if you’re constantly refinancing and/or applying for other forms of new credit, the inquiries could add up to a point where they’re deemed unhealthy.

 You Could See a Credit Score Ding When Refinancing

 As a result, your credit score could see a bit of a ding, though it probably won’t be anything substantial unless you’ve been applying anywhere and everywhere for new credit.

 By a “ding,” I mean a drop of 5-10 points or so.
 Of course, it’s impossible to say how much your credit score will drop, or if it will at all, because each credit profile is unique.

 Put simply, those with deeper credit histories will be less affected by any credit harm related to the mortgage refinance inquiry, while those with limited credit history may be see a bigger impact.
 Think of throwing a rock in an ocean vs. a pond, respectively.
 The ripples will be a lot bigger in the pond.

 Also keep in mind that shopping for a refinance in a short period of time (say a month) may result in a large number of credit pulls, but it will only count as one credit hit because the credit bureaus now know the routine when it comes to shopping for a mortgage.
 And they want to promote shopping around, not scare borrowers out of it.